nitishramaraj/nitish-portfolio-final/content/authors/nitish/_index.md

     url: https://www.vit.ac.in/

 # Short bio (displayed in user profile at end of posts)
-bio: A student at Vellore Institute of Technology majoring in Computer Science, passionate about building projects that solve real-world problems in the domains of Web Development, Artificial Intelligence, and Computer Vision.
+bio: Undergraduate computer science student passionate about web technologies and AI in healthcare.
+Focused on leveraging AI to create equitable and accessible healthcare solutions for all.

 # Interests to show in About widget
 interests: